Why Hire a Professional Wedding Photographer?

 #10.
 It’s Only For Forever!

-Other than your wedding gown and the rings, your wedding photographs are the only wedding expense that you get to keep forever.
-Is this really the part of your wedding that you want to entrust with amateurs, or to those with little or no experience?
+Other than your wedding rings, your wedding photographs are the only wedding expense that you get to keep forever.
+Is this really the part of your wedding that you want to entrust to amateurs, or to those with little or no experience?

 #9.
 Been There, Done That.

 For your wedding day would you consider hiring an amateur or beginner to cook the meal?
 How about to make your wedding gown for you?
 To make the wedding cake?
 Or to officiate or play the music?
 To drive the limo?

-When things don’t go according to plan, and at some point in almost every wedding you can expect that something won’t, an amateur probably won’t know how to handle it or how to recover from it.
+When things don’t go according to plan, and at some point in almost every wedding you can expect that something won’t, an amateur may not know how to handle it or how to recover from it.

 #8.
 Better Safe Than Sorry.

-A professional photographer has invested thousands, possibly hundreds of thousands, in quality equipment and education.
+A professional photographer has invested thousands of dollars, possibly hundreds of thousands, in quality equipment and education.
 They’re only as good as their last wedding, and their reputation is on the line with every wedding.
 They cannot afford to bail on you a week before the wedding because something better came up, or disappear with your files after the wedding.